sushijs/sushijs.github.io/_includes/index.md

-[SushiJS](http://www.sushijs.org) is a meetup designed to bring JavaScript developers through sushi and conversation.
+[SushiJS](http://www.sushijs.org) is a meetup designed to bring JavaScript developers together through sushi and conversation.

 ## Why Sushi?